Personalize your program.

 The Center for Academic Success and Engagement

-Dr. Nicole DeCapua Rinck, Dean of Academic Success and Engagement
+Dr. Nicole DeCapua Rinck, Assistant Vice President for Academic Affairs

 The Center for Academic Success and Engagement supports students with academic advising, programming, tools and resources to successfully manage the college experience and achieve their academic goals.
 Exploratory advising services are offered to all students interested in declaring or changing academic majors.
 Advisors provide information regarding the academic programs at Saint Peter’s University and help students choose a major that best aligns with their goals.
 With the support of other campus partners and faculty members, major exploration programming is offered throughout the year.